risk

 After validation, models receive a risk rating: typically high, medium, or low.
 High-rated models may require annual revalidation.
 A low-rated fee calculation tool might sit on a three-year cycle.

 One more point worth stating plainly: validation isn't a one-time event.
-Performance degrades as the world changes.
+A model that passed two years ago can degrade as customer behavior, economic conditions, or typology patterns shift.
 A model calibrated before 2020 sees a fundamentally different payment environment today.
+Periodic re-validation, triggered by time or by material model changes, is how institutions confirm their models are still fit for purpose.
 That's not a hypothetical concern; it's a finding banks are receiving.

 How is Model Validation used in practice?